mohamed-elsayed13/mohamed-elsayed13/README.md

 </p>

 - 👋 Hi, I’m an Embedded Software Engineer.
-- 👀 I’m interested in Embedded Systems, C/C++ programming, Embedded C, interfacing with different microcontrollers, OS and RTOS.
+- 👀 I’m interested in Embedded Systems, C/C++ programming, Python, interfacing with different microcontrollers, and RTOS.
 - 💞️ I’m looking to collaborate on Embedded systems projects.
 - 📫 How to reach me **mohammedelsayed013@gmail.com**